 CEHS facilitates and supports national accreditation and state academic program approval; coordinates assessments related to program continuous quality improvements; acquires, organizes and validates data to advise leadership; oversees the measurement of candidate and student learning outcomes; and is responsible for the preparation of institutional, state and national reports.

 The accreditation of Educator Preparation Providers (EPPs) is granted by the Council for the Accreditation of Educator Preparation, or CAEP.
 Through its accreditation process, CAEP assures the quality of educator preparation and supports continuous improvement in order to strengthen P-12 student learning.
-CAEP is the only recognized national accreditor for educator preparation.
 The EPP at WVU has earned national accreditation by demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
-Following our most recent accreditation review and site visit in March 2012, the Unit Accreditation Board determined that CEHS successfully met all NCATE standards at the initial teacher preparation and advanced preparation levels.
-This accreditation decision indicates that our institution and its programs meet the rigorous standards set forth by the professional education community and has maintained continued accreditation status.
-Our current accreditation extends through through Fall 2021 .
+The following initial licensure programs were reviewed during the March 2019 Site Visit and our accredited through Fall 2026.